balaharinadh/assignment2_palavelliB/README.md

 | Darjeeling  |Himayalayan Foothills |4 hours          |
 | Delhi       | Red Fort             | 3 hours         |
 | Punjab      | Amritsar             | 4 hours         |

+## Quotes
+> We are what our thoughts have made us; so take care about what you think. -*Swami Vivekananda*

+> The only true wisdom is in knowing you know nothing. -*Socrates*

+> Life is like riding a bicycle -*Albert Einstein*